-SPOTS and SPILLS
+SPOTS & SPILLS

 I spilled on my Rug!
 What do I do now?

-BLOT - RINSE - BLOT
+HOW TO BLOT - RINSE - BLOT

 - Immediately blot the wet area with a white cotton towel.
 Do not scrub the affected area, as this untwists and breaks the wool, silk, or cotton face fibers.
-(If an oil or dense substance, use a spoon or other curved tool to scoop up as much as you can before you begin the blotting process.)
+(If the spill is an oil or dense substance, use a spoon or other curved tool to scoop up as much as you can before you begin the blotting process.)

-- When you believe the absorption to be complete, elevate the treated area so that airflow can reach the back of the rug (prop it up) and dry the foundation thoroughly.
-Do this for at least one day to ensure complete drying.
-The rug will feel dry to the touch, however, the cotton foundation will still have moisture within it, and without air drying it will eventually lead to mildew and dry rot.
-Use a warm hair dryer to assist if needed.
+If the rug’s dyes are NOT absorbing into the towel, then place a folded towel underneath the affected area and using a sponge dampen the affected area with club soda.
+This will help you continue to remove the spill substance into towel.
+We also like to use a strong shop vac at this point for more removal and quicker drying.
+If still unsure of stain removal or possible bleeding, pack with corn starch.
+Once you believe you have removed as much as you can through blotting and/or shop vac, elevate (prop it up) the treated area so that airflow can reach the back of the rug and dry the foundation thoroughly.
+Do this for at least one day to ensure complete drying. teh rug will feel dry to the touch; however, the cotton foundation will still have moisture within it, and without air drying it will eventually lead to mildew and dry rot.
+Use a WARM hair dryer to assist if you don’t have strong fans.
 (If you have used corn starch it becomes hard to the touch when dry, and this can be broken apart with a spoon and scooped up and vacummed away.
 Howerver, you want to make sure the inner most cotton fibers are 100% dry, so still elevate the rug to dry for at least a day.)